-The Financial Aid Office will routinely check grades after the fall, spring, and summer semesters.
-Specifically, the office is looking at a student's cumulative GPA, progress towards their degree, and whether that student is still on track to graduate within four years.
-Each student is required to maintain a minimum passing rate of 70% in their attempted classes.
+The Financial Aid Office routinely checks grades and rate of completion after the fall, spring, and summer semesters.
+A student's cumulative GPA, progress towards their degree, and whether that student is still on track to graduate within four years is monitored.
+Each student is required to maintain a minimum passing rate of 65% for undergraduate and 70% for graduate students of completed vs. attempted credits.